5 hidden ways your E-commerce business could be leaving money on the table for competition

 you can start by integrating the 3rd party API into the CRM platform.
 This allows you to automate availing the latest shipping information in a single dashboard.

-For example, almost all the leading shipping platforms provides API’s to integrate with your existing CRM systems.
+For example, almost all the leading shipping platforms provide API’s to integrate with your existing CRM systems.

 Collecting audience intelligence